fmrtl73/pxdocs/content/reference/knowledge-base/etcd.md

 ### Securing with certificates in Kubernetes

 SSL certificates for etcd can be stored as Kubernetes secrets.
 Three files are required - in this example, the CA certificate is `kvdb-ca.crt`, the etcd certificate `kvdb.crt` and the etcd key `kvdb.key`.
-These files should be copied to a directory on the Kubernetes master (`kvdb-secrets`).
+These files should be copied to a directory on the Kubernetes control plane node (`kvdb-secrets`).
 Next, create a secret from these files:

 ```text
 kubectl -n kube-system create secret generic px-kvdb-auth --from-file=kvdb-secrets/